FAIR2-for-research-software/Documentation/episodes/docstrings.md

 - Can the chat-bot create a diagram to illustrate a concept that is relevant to your research software?

 :::::::::::::::::::::::::::::::::::::

+This can save you a lot of time, but as with any <abbr title="Large langauge model">LLM</abbr>-generated content, always check the output and ensure it's correct!

 ::::::::::::::::::::::::::::::::::::: discussion